Julian/regret/docs/before-you-deprecate.rst

     * is being able to *raise* exceptions defined by your library part of its public API?
 Or is only catching them considered public.

-    * a class in your library is defined using `attrs
-      <https://www.attrs.org>`_.
-Is calling `attrs.evolve` directly on
-      instances of your class considered public API, and your class is thereby permanently coupled to `attrs.evolve`'s public API?
+    * a class in your library is defined using `attrs`.
+Is calling `attrs.evolve` directly on instances of your class considered public API, and your class is thereby permanently coupled to `attrs.evolve`'s public API?
 Or is your use of `attrs` as a library maintainer simply an implementation detail?

+    * a function in your library calls `requests.get`, a function which has mutable global state -- it allows someone to import the library and e.g. define `Transport Adapters <requests:transport-adapters>` which, even if done outside your library, affect how it will retrieve the HTTP response.
+Is your library free to change its HTTP client to another HTTP client even though this will potentially disrupt users who expect their external change to have an affect on your library's behavior?

     * ...